The national organ donation and transplant system

 About transplant hospitals

 Physicians refer potential end stage organ failure patients to the more than 250 transplant hospitals in the U.S. Diagnostic medical testing as well as consideration of a patient’s mental health and social support system are considered during evaluation.
-Transplant hospitals use this information to determine whether or not to add patients to the national waiting list that UNOS manages.
+Transplant hospitals use this information to determine whether or not to add patients to the national waiting list.

 When a transplant hospital accepts a patient as a transplant candidate, it enters medical data such as the person’s blood type and medical urgency into UNetSM.